ComradeKoala/CLI-cellular-automata/README.md

 ### Descrition
 A [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton) simulator that runs in a CLI, implemented in Haskell.
-Originily developed as a compuslory exersie for {UIB's course on Functional Programing](https://www.uib.no/en/course/INF122) for the fall of 2020.
+Originily developed as a compuslory exersie for [UIB's course on Functional Programing](https://www.uib.no/en/course/INF122) for the fall of 2020.

 ### Features